bdewhirst/boiler_plate/README.md

 # boilerPlate
 generic data pipeline

-as of 2022-07-13, this is an early work in progress
+as of 2022-07-27, this is a work in progress, and not representative of the breadth and depth of my experience

 --
 Brian Dewhirst, PhD